Classically stable non-singular cosmological bounces

 These relations have many uses.
 For example, for any choice of $H(t)$ and $B(t)$ we can immediately determine the corresponding $\gamma(t)$ and $A(t)$; or, equivalently, for any choice of background solutions $H(t)$ and $\phi(t)$, we can immediately determine the corresponding $A(t)$ and $B(t)$ and, hence, infer the stability behavior for co-moving curvature modes.
 This feature allows us to rapidly search through forms for $H(t)$ and $\phi(t)$ that describe bounces and identify choices for which both $A, B>0$ and the sound speed for co-moving curvature modes is sub-luminal, as shown in Figure~\ref{fig1}.

 It is then straightforward to identify the corresponding couplings in the cubic Galileon Lagrangian, Eq.~\eqref{FullLagrangian}, using the background equations~(\ref{EF1-FRW}-\ref{EF2-FRW}):

-In the examples discussed in the remainder of this paper, we assume for simplicity that $V(\phi)$ is negligible.
 As we will discuss in the following section, if $\gamma$ is finite and non-zero throughout, we have the freedom to set the Galileon coupling $b\equiv1$.
 Finally, inverting $\phi(t)=\phi_0+\int^t_{t_0} \sqrt[3]{2\left( H-\gamma\right)}\, dt$ and substituting $t(\phi)$ into Eqs.~(\ref{K-H}-\ref{q-H}), we find the expressions for the couplings as a function of $\phi$.
 The three coupling functions corresponding to our example in Fig.~\ref{fig1} are depicted in Fig.~\ref{fig2}.

 Note that both $k(\phi)$ and $q(\phi)$ have simple forms.
 These can be well-approximated by simple functions of $\phi$: we have checked that one can start with these approximate coupling functions and the initial conditions $\phi_0=\phi(t_0), \dot{\phi}_0=\dot{\phi}(t_0)$ to find the background solutions describing a classically stable bounce stage with sub-luminal sound speed for co-moving curvature modes.
 In sum, we have demonstrated that it is possible for the universe to have a classically stable, NEC violating bounce stage without a singularity or any bad behavior.